 One of the underlying principles of SciGirls is that girls benefit from relationships with role models and mentors.
 Seeing women and girls who have succeeded in STEM inspires and motivates girls, especially when they can relate to these role models as people with lives outside the lab.
 In addition to the scientists, the real girls featured on SciGirls are excellent “near peer” role models for young viewers.
 Episodes even feature individual Video Diaries where SciGirls share what’s unique about themselves.
 Encourage your daughter to create her own Video Diary, to express her own interests and ideas.

-Extend the SciGirls television experience by offering opportunities for your child to engage in hands-on science using the fun family activities on this site or by finding a science club nearby.
-Visit SciGirls’ webpage, Find a Science Club Near You.
+Extend the SciGirls experience by offering opportunities for your child to engage in hands-on science using the fun family activities on this site or by searching for programs on the SciGirls website.
+Find a science club or a citizen science project near you!